guiwitz/napari-convpaint/README.md

 ![overview conv-paint](/images/overview_github.png)
 This tool, that comes both as a napari plugin and an intuitive Python API, can be used to segment objects or structures in images based on a few examples for the classes provided by the user in form of scribbles onto the image.

 Following an idea similar to other tools like ilastik, its main strength lies in its capability to use features from basically any model that creates meaningful features describing an image: from neural networks like VGG16 to foundational ViTs such as DINOV2, but also popular models such as Ilastik or Cellpose.
 This enables the segmentation of virtually any type of image, from simple to complex - without the need of switching and learning new tools.

-**Find more information and tutorials in the [docs](https://guiwitz.github.io/napari-convpaint/) or read the [preprint] of the paper (https://doi.org/10.1101/2024.09.12.610926).**
+**Find more information and tutorials in the [docs](https://guiwitz.github.io/napari-convpaint/) or read the [preprint of the paper](https://doi.org/10.1101/2024.09.12.610926).**

 ![overview conv-paint](/images/network_github.png)